redhat-developer-adoption-emea/cloud-native-guides/prometheus-operator.md

 ![Prometheus Operator Deployment 7]({% image_path prometheus-operator-deploy-7.png %}){:width="740px"}

-Good job, you have deployed the operator in project `monitoring`, in fact if you go to the OpenShift console to project `monitor` you should see one instance of the prometeus-operator as in the next picture.
+Good job, you have deployed the operator in project `monitoring`, in fact if you go to the OpenShift Application Console to project `monitor` you should see one instance of the prometeus-operator as in the next picture.

 ![Prometheus Operator Deployment 8]({% image_path prometheus-operator-deploy-8.png %}){:width="740px"}